 Linea Mini on the Outside

 Outwardly, the Linea Mini controls are simple & easy to use, and take their design nods from past versions of the Linea Classic.
 For coffee brewing, the Linea Mini utilizes an EE paddle—the paddle activates a microswitch which engages the pump and begins the brewing process—a simple on/off action.
 Once you turn the paddle, the switch engages, and the brewing process begins.
-Built into the brewing process on the Linea Mini is a two second pre-infusion—so, once you pull the paddle, your puck will receive a quick splash of water just before the pressure builds.
-While pump pressure can be adjusted for on the inside of the machine using a few tools and a little know-how, pre-infusion cannot be adjusted for.
+Built into the brewing process on the Linea Mini is a pre-brew—so, once you pull the paddle, your puck will receive a quick splash of water just before the pressure builds.
+While pump pressure can be adjusted for on the inside of the machine using a few tools and a little know-how, pre-brew can be adjusted using the La Marzocco Home app.

 Two indicator lights next to the Paddle show water level (blue) and heating (red).
 A solid blue light indicates the water level in the reservoir is sufficient, while a flashing blue light indicates that water needs to be added.
 If the water level drops below the required level during the brewing process, the Linea Mini will continue to brew up to 30 seconds.
 So, you don’t have to worry about it stopping mid-shot.
 A solid red light indicates the coffee boiler is up to temperature, and a flashing red light means the coffee boiler is heating up.